 Get ready to feed

-People getting in the water are fitted out in a full length wetsuit.
+People swimming or snorkelling with the tuna are fitted out in a full length wetsuit.
 They are quickly distributed and easy to put on.
 A face mask and snorkel are next.
 If you want to hand feed the tuna you also get a glove for holding onto the pilchard the tuna eat.

 If you get out to the aquarium and decide that swimming with the tuna isn’t for you, don’t worry.
 You will still get a great view of them from above.
 In fact, watching them feed from out of the water is a spectacular sight.
 You will still be closer to these amazing fish than you have ever likely been.

 Chris tells us about the tuna and tosses food to them, we watch as they attack the snack with unbelievable speed.
 Nat and I look at our glove and wonder how much protection the glove provides.
 For sure, if you get hit by one these things, you’d be a goner.
 We’re assured that the tuna are no more interested in a collision than we are and that we had nothing to worry about.
 Phew.

 We make our way into the water.
 From above, Chris throws food to the tuna.
 Despite their size, they propel themselves at the snacks without laying as much as a fin on us.
 With food dropping into the water all around us, all we can see are the tuna racing from all directions to get it.

 To feed the tuna from the water, you raise your hand and a pilchard gets thrown out to you.
 A pilchard gets lobbed in our direction.
 With an outstretched arm, you wave it around in the water with your gloved hand.

 As you wait for the tuna to notice it, you can’t help wondering if what you’re trying to do is a little bit crazy.
 Then, in the moment it takes for you notice the large shape loom up from beneath you, it becomes too late to worry about.